Kevin O'Leary: Dragons' Den and Shark Tank

 In 2006, O'Leary appeared as one of the five follow-up venture capitalists on the then-new show Dragons' Den on CBC, the Canadian installment of the international Dragons' Den format.
 On the show, O'Leary developed a persona as a blunt, abrasive investor, who at one point told a contestant who started crying, "Money doesn't care.
 Your tears don't add any value."
 This television persona was encouraged by executive producer Stuart Coxe, who occasionally asked O'Leary to be "more evil" during the first two seasons.
 Dragons' Den became one of the most-watched shows in CBC history, with around two million viewers per episode.
 Coxe attributed the show's success in large part to O'Leary's presence.

 In 2009, the American version of Dragons' Den, Shark Tank, began, and Shark Tank executive producer Mark Burnett invited two of the CBC Dragons' Den investors, O'Leary and Robert Herjavec, to appear on the show.
 Both have remained with Shark Tank since the beginning.
 For several years, they appeared on both shows, although Herjavec left Dragons' Den in 2012, and O'Leary left in 2014.
 Shark Tank became a ratings hit, averaging 9 million viewers per episode at its peak in the 2014–15 season.
 It has also been a critical favourite, winning the Primetime Emmy Award for Outstanding Structured Reality Program four times.

 O'Leary's appearances on Dragons' Den and Shark Tank popularized the nickname "Mr. Wonderful" for him; he has said that he is often referred to by that name in public.
-O'Leary has said that the nickname serves both as a tongue-in-cheek reference to his reputation for being mean, as well as a reflection of his view that his blunt assessments are helpful to misguided entrepreneurs.
+O'Leary has said that the nickname serves both as a tongue-in-cheek reference to his reputation for being mean, as well as a reflection of his view that his blunt assessments are helpful to misguided, naive, and inexperienced entrepreneurs.
 In a 2013 interview, O'Leary implied that he could not remember how he got the nickname.
 He had already referred to himself as "Mr. Wonderful" in a 2006 casting video for Dragon's Den, predating either show.

-Besides his blunt persona, O'Leary also gained a reputation on both shows for preferring deals in which he loans the entrepreneurs money in exchange for a percentage of future revenue, rather than taking a share of the company.
+Besides his acerbic demeanor, domineering imposition, and blunt television persona, O'Leary has also gained a reputation on both shows for preferring deals in which he loans the entrepreneurs money in exchange for a percentage of future revenue, rather than taking a share of the company.

 Notable deals in which O'Leary has been involved on Shark Tank include investments in Talbott Teas (later bought by Jamba Juice) and GrooveBook (later bought by Shutterfly), the latter with Mark Cuban.
-Recent investments include Hello Prenup with Nirav Tolia of Nextdoor.
-O'Leary has a holding company, called "Something Wonderful", for managing his Dragons' Den and Shark Tank investments.
+Some of his recent investments include Hello Prenup with Nirav Tolia of Nextdoor.
+All of his Dragons' Den and Shark Tank investments are consolidated, presided, and managed under his holding company, called "Something Wonderful."

 Discovery Channel's Discovery Project Earth

-In 2008, O'Leary worked as a co-host for the Discovery Channel's Discovery Project Earth, he is a punk who explores innovative ways to reverse climate change.
+In 2008, O'Leary worked as a co-host for the Discovery Channel's Discovery Project Earth, a show that explores innovative ways to reverse climate change.